Time of Decisions

 - The recommendation to cancel classes or close a campus will be made by the campus leader along with advice from the academic leadership.
 (The Severe Weather Checklist can be accessed here)

-- Information regarding the conditions of the weather can generally be determined by contacting facilities and security who may be on site.
+- Information regarding the conditions of the weather can generally be determined by contacting facilities and Public Safety who may be on site.
 Use of the internet is also encouraged for weather information. (weather.com).
 There is an expectation that the recommendation be made with the help of others

 - In the chart below you can find criteria that can be used to make this recommendation.
 These criteria will be used to explain to faculty, staff and students why classes were cancelled.
 This information will also be tracked by the E.D. of Risk Management to help obtain an understanding under what conditions classes are generally canceled so decisions can become easier in the future.